-The underlying geology of the project area is composed a small portion of Pecan Gap Chalk (Kgp) in the northwestern portion of the park and Austin Chalk (Kau) formation throughout the rest of the park.
+The underlying geology of the project area is composed entirely of the Cretaceous-age Pecan Gap Chalk (Kpg) formation.
 Pecan Gap Chalk reaches depths ranging from 100 to 400 feet, becoming thinner as it continues westward.
 The formation is composed of chalk and chalky marl that becomes calcareous as it thins (Barnes 1983).
-Austin Chalk reaches depths ranging from 350 to 580 feet, thickening as it continues westward.
-The formation is composed of chalk and chalky marl (Barnes 1983).